ChifiSource/ChifiDocs.jl/modules/toolips/ToolipsUDP/1_ToolipsUDP.md

 ```
 - `ToolipsUDP` also includes a similar binding for `new_app` that takes `:UDP` as an argument.
 ## handlers
-An `AbstractUDPHandler` is the UDP equivalent of the `AbstractRoute`.
-These objects of these types will take our response functions, and will be exported from our server. `ToolipsUDP` includes the `UDPHandler` and the `NamedHandler`.
+Handlers are like routes for non-HTTP `Toolips` servers.
+These objects of these types will take our response functions, and will be exported from our server. `ToolipsUDP` includes the `Handler` and the `NamedHandler` from `Toolips`.
 Both of these are constructed via a convenient `handler` function.
 When provided a `String`, this will produce a `NamedHandler`.
 The `NamedHandler` allows us to set the handlers before finishing any given response, allowing for the next response to be in-line with the prior response's state.
 This is a convenience feature that implements a psuedo-routing system atop UDP servers.

 ```julia
 module HandlerSample